bobquest33/deepin_15.9_blog/readme.md

 ## Desktop Experience

-Once you are done with installation and into the first time setup I best thing I like about Deepin was its theme and Desktop customization.
-It has to out of box setup one being Windows style start menu and another being Mac style dock setup (default).
+Once you are done with installation and into the first time setup the thing I like about Deepin was its theme and Desktop customization.
+Out of box setup options are Windows style start menu or Mac style dock setup (default).
 I also liked the fact that it was able to identify that I am running Deepin in a VM and messaged me to install it on a real machine to get full benefits of its features.

 ![](deepin-Feb-08-14-52-49.png)

 It has icon themes and also support for Window effects which made Deepin as one of the best modern desktop experiences so far.
 Though not dark and not as silver as a Mac the desktop expeirence and look and feel was right in the middle.
-The best thing about the desktop were the momentary soud responses as Desktop became visible and the short sound notifications as I closed some activity finished.
+The best thing about the desktop were the momentary soud responses as Desktop became visible and the short sound notifications.
 This is someting I have got used to in Mac and hate in Windows but was soothing in Deepin.

 ![](deepin-Feb-08-14-54-29.png)